CA Update: Millington election lawsuit – There may be no need for a re-vote.

 “We’re not ready to concede that once you throw out the invalid votes that it doesn’t conclusively prove that, in fact, it prevailed, and you can prove that to a mathematical certainty,” he said.
 “So, there is no need for a revote.
 We believe that will be the case, and that’s what we are prepared to argue.”

 In other words, once the improper votes are identified and isolated, we believe that we’ll be able to show with mathematical certainty that the municipal schools sales tax referendum did, in fact, actually pass.
-We hope to have a motion filed in court within the next 7-10 days with more detail outlining the basis for our contention.
+We hope to have a motion filed in court … Read the rest

 Why it Pays for Small Business to Use a Small Law Firm